hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

 ## Explanation and subquestions

+This heuristic is important because we found a broad and non-stereotypical group of people are testing, and therefore may be using the tool.
+You will also have stakeholders who may not use the tool, but may influence the goals for the tool.
-As you identify Why the tool is needed, you might find that different stakeholders have different perceptions of why the tool is required and what it should do: you need to understand Who needs the tool.
+As you identify *Why* the tool is needed, you might find that different stakeholders have different perceptions of why the tool is required and what it should do: you need to understand *Who* needs the tool.

 Think about:
 -	The people/team who have identified/named the problem may not be the person/team who has or needs to solve the problem.